User-Centred Community Engagement

-Engaging the displaced community in a user-centred way leads to deeper understanding of the issues facing an affected population and fosters empathy within the field team.
-This can be achieved relatively quickly and with little impact on the scarce resources available in a rapid-onset emergency.
+Engaging displaced communities in a user-centred way can help humanitarian staff gain a deeper understanding of their needs, preferences and issues facing the community members and fosters empathy within the field team.
+With the help of the User-centred Community Engagement methodology, this can be achieved relatively quickly and with little impact on the scarce resources available in a humanitarian emergency.
 The gained understanding of the affected population’s needs can form the basis for well-informed child-friendly sanitation facilities that can significantly impact the health of displaced populations.

-- Reduce costs in the long-term by designing facilities or a programme that meets the needs of the affected population.
+- Reduce costs in the long term by informing the design of facilities or programmes tailored to the needs prioritised by the affected population.

-- Increase ownership of facilities and services within the affected population by involving them in the design.
+- Increase the sense of ownership of the facilities and services among the affected population by involving them in the design.

-- Build trust between affected people and humanitarian agencies by demonstrating how the feedback of affected people can translate to action and improved services.
+- Build trust between affected people and humanitarian agencies by demonstrating how the feedback of affected people translates into action and improved services.

-- Facilitate adaptive programmes by making user-centred engagement an integral part and involving communities in the early stages.
+- Facilitate adaptive programmes by making user-centred engagement an integral part of programme design and involving communities from the early stages.

 What can you find on this site?

-While the practice of involving affected people in the design of sanitation facilities is not new in humanitarian settings, there is little recorded evidence of methods used and the effectiveness, or impact, of such approaches.
-This website introduces user-centred community engagement, our learnings from the development process and the two pilots.
+While the practice of involving affected people in the design of sanitation facilities is not new in humanitarian settings, there is little recorded evidence of methods used and the effectiveness of such approaches.
+This website presents our learnings from the methodology development process and the two pilots.